-- Mason jars are an inexpensive way to organize many things in your home and you may already have some of these lying around in your house.
+- Mason jars are an inexpensive way to organize many things in your home and you may already have some of these around your house.
 They are a great way to store items that are gathering dust in your pantry.
 I love to use these for pastas, rice, cornmeal, and baking soda.
 If you make your own mixes (pancake mix, biscuit mix, bread machine mixes, or pizza mixes), these can be a great place to store these mixes and make them accessible to you when the dinner hour rolls around and you have nothing ready to go.
 Something about those clear jars stirs your memory quicker than items thrown to the back of the pantry in boxes.
-They can be found for mere quarters at the thrift store and lids are can be picked up at your local discount store.
+They can be found inexpensively at thrift store and lids are can be picked up at your local discount store.

 - Think outside the box.
 When you run out of an item in your fridge, throw your empty containers into the dishwasher to be used for storing children's items.
 I love the plastic coffee canisters, butter containers, and yogurt containers for storage.
 They can be a great way to store puzzle pieces, Matchbox cars, and tiny Barbie accessories.
 I also love to give these containers to our kids for pretend play.
 The grocery food sets in stores are often not durable.
 I instead save these items for our children to use to do their "grocery shopping."
 Boxes from food items and butter tubs are great items for them to play with.
 There is no crying if the box gets smashed because I can always come up with another one.